 - The resulting fabric is stiffer, with less drape than a true laminated fabric.
 Choose a simple pattern without pleats of gathers.

 - Some people recommend sewing over a piece of tissue if you need to sew with the vinyl side down – for fear of the feed dogs scratching the vinyl.
 I sewed with the vinyl side up and down – with no tissue – and had no scratching or grabbing problems.
+But your machine may be different!
+I recommend sewing a tiny test.

 - If the laminated fabric crinkles a lot when you turn it right side out, you can hit it with a hot hair dryer and smooth things out really easily.